How to resize logical volume management devices that use Azure Disk Encryption

 sudo vgdisplay vgname

-Screenshot showing the code that verifies the size and free space of the volume group.
-The results are highlighted.
+Screenshot showing the code that verifies the size and free space of the volume group with the results highlighted.

 Note the increase of the Total PE count and the Free PE / Size.